The Somali of East Africa and Diaspora

 Population: 16-20 million

-Location: Somalis live in the Horn of Africa and around the world.
+Location: Somalis live in East Africa and around the world.

 Somali sailors were influenced by Muslim traders across the Red Sea in the early centuries of Islam.
 Somalis were among the first people to convert to Islam in Africa.